 The Praying Indians

 In 1646, the General Court of Massachusetts passed an “Act for the Propagation of the Gospel amongst the Indians.”
-Christian Indian towns were established in Eastern and Central Massachusetts, including Littleton, Lowell, Grafton, Marlborough, Hopkinton, Canton, Mendon and Natick, serving as a barrier between the Colonists and local tribes.
+Christian Indian towns were established in Eastern and Central Massachusetts, including Littleton, Chelmsford, Grafton, Marlborough, Hopkinton, Canton, Mendon and Natick, serving as a barrier between the Colonists and local tribes.
 At the beginning of King Philip’s War, Praying Indians offered their service as scouts to the English in Massachusetts but were generally confined to their villages.
 An Order for their removal was passed in October 1675, and 500 Christian Indians were confined to Deer island in Boston Harbor.
 When they were released in 1676, only 167 had survived.
 After the war, in 1677 the General Court of Massachusetts disbanded 10 of the original 14 towns and placed the rest under English supervision.

 Daniel Gookin was a missionary to the Nipmuck Indians who he claimed were wrongly persecuted by Colonial forces.
 In his letter, Historical Account of the Doings and Sufferings of the Christian Indians in New England in the Years 1675-1677 he accuses the New England colonists as overcome by a “spirit of enmity and hatred” for not realising that they were subjugating those who had “proved so faithful to the English interest.”